kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Error Analysis Matters

-Errors reveal data issues.
+Errors reveal data issues
-Errors reveal label ambiguity.
+Errors reveal label ambiguity
 Errors guide improvement

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.